WebAssembly/spec/ml-proto/README.md

 See `wasm -h` for (the few) options.

-## Official Language Specification vs Internal Kernel Language
+## WebAssembly Language Specification vs Internal Kernel Language

-The implementation serves as a language specification, so it aims to document the official language.
-At the same time, to simplify its internals, it lowers some constructs from the official language to produce a reduced "kernel" language which is simpler to validate (check.ml) and evaluate (eval.ml) in this implementation's chosen style.
-This is purely an implementation detail, and does not reflect any semantic property of the official language itself.
+This implementation serves as a specification and documentation of the WebAssembly language.
+At the same time, to simplify its internals, it internally lowers some WebAssembly language constructs to produce a reduced "kernel" language (ast.ml) which is simpler to validate (check.ml) and evaluate (eval.ml) in this implementation's chosen style.
+The distinction between WebAssembly and the internal kernel language is purely an implementation detail, and does not reflect any semantic property of WebAssembly itself.

-For example, `if` in the official language does not have an else arm, but in the internal kernel language it is given an else arm containing a `nop`.
-Similarly, blocks can sometimes be left implicit in sub-expressions in the official language, and are made explicit in the internal kernel language.
+For example, WebAssembly has separate `if` and `if_else` opcodes, but in the internal kernel language one construct handles both, using a `nop` to indicate the absence of an else arm.
+Similarly, the internal kernel language sometimes requires explicit blocks in places where they aren't required in WebAssembly itself.

 Here, the specified language is represented as S-expressions, but similar considerations would apply to a binary encoding.
 That is, there would be codes which this specification would internally lower into other forms to simplify its own code.